 TUSHAR bluemat penstemon

 As our weather grows more extreme, we’re on the lookout for regionally native plants from harsh climates.

 TUSHAR bluemat penstemon (Penstemon xylus) is a tough and tiny penstemon from the Tushar Mountain range in Utah.
-It has lavender-blue flowers from June to July and steel-blue foliage.
+It has bluish-lavender flowers from June to July and steel-blue foliage.

 This xeric penstemon is happy in gritty soils and full sun.
 Its size makes it ideal for rock gardens, troughs and crevice gardens.

 If you’re looking for four-season beauty, this penstemon’s evergreen foliage is a bonus in winter gardens.

 Ultra Violet Salvia (Salvia ‘Ultra Violet’ PP 21,411) is an exciting addition to the Plant Select program from horticulturist Lauren Springer.
 Hardy to zone 5, this western salvia is more cold hardy and compact than so many of the Salvia greggii types that are on the market.

 It has iridescent, deep purple flowers that add a pop of color, particularly in a late summer garden.
 It starts blooming in July and will offer flowers into the fall.
 This flowering plant is xeric, establishes easily in the garden, and is both rabbit resistant and deer resistant.

 Better Homes and Gardens magazine lists it as a top perennial for dry sites.

 TIDY littleleaf peashrub (Caragana microphylla ‘Tidy’) is a large shrub or small tree, depending on how you choose to train it.
 It has airy, bright green, fern-like foliage.
 In the spring, it produces showy yellow flowers.